What is rental car insurance and why do I need it?

 The main reason you should buy rental car insurance is if your own policy doesn’t protect you.
 Even then, you might decline rental car coverage.
 For example, you may feel your belongings are easily replaceable; in that case, you might decline personal effects coverage.

 Generally, your insurance will cover rental cars — but it’s a good idea to be sure.
 Check your own policy or call your insurance agent.
+And keep in mind that if your insurance does cover rental cars, you will still have to pay your deductible in case of an accident or any damage.

 Check your credit card’s terms for rental car coverage